 For US addresses, there are a number of tools that can do this for you.
 In fact, we can do it, and it won't cost you a dime.
-Just plug in the city, state, and zip into our demo and we'll give you a quick breakdown of the ZIP Code, including its "type."
+Just plug in the city, state, and 9 digit ZIP Code into our address verification demo and we'll give you a quick breakdown of the ZIP Code, including its "type."
 If the type is "S" (for "standard") then your address is just invalid.
 But if the type is "P" (for "PO box"), then you need to know the box number if you ever intend to get mail to those recipients.

 Fill in missing data: Missing data can be a real problem when you're trying to validate, so make sure you've filled in everything you can.
 The more information you can give, the more accurate the validation will be.
 If you're given an invalid response, double-check and make sure that you've supplied as much of the address as possible, and give it another go.

 "Invalid-ness" is a real problem.
 If it hasn't affected you yet, it has likely affected someone you know.
-Every day addresses are coming up invalid, and if left untreated, packages and letters will be returned to sender.
+Every day addresses are coming up invalid, and if left untreated, packages and letters will be returned to sender by USPS as an insufficient address or another type of error.
 As with many things, the road to healing begins with prevention: validation can help you identify problem addresses, and though not every invalid address can be cured, you can find peace of mind in the knowledge of which of your addresses are real.

 So remember, an invalid address has a reason.
 Those reasons can be the key making a successful effort at address validation, if you know them.
 And knowing, after all, is half the battle.